ifrguy/NHWG-MIMS/src/Groups/README.md

 `* 12 * * 7 echo "Weekly all seniors list update";cd $GROUPS;./updateGroup allseniors.js`

+This will run the update for the allseniors group at noon on the seventh day of eack week.
 Do the above for each group to be updated.

 #### Scripts:
 * updateGroup - bash group update job generator